diogoperes/weather-forecast/README.md

 It uses the user browser location if the user allows it or the IP address if not.

-Run tests
+Run tests locally
-npm test -- --coverage
+npm test -- --coverage --silent

+--coverage: show code coverage
+--silent: prevent console.logs